How to Coach Resistance in Your Indoor Cycling Class, Part 3: Start Strong—Teaching the First Touch of Resistance

-The terms “baseline” or “base plus” can be confusing if used without explanation or context.
-Make sure to read this article to understand how not to use it.
+Note: The terms “baseline” or “base plus” can be confusing if thrown around without explanation.
+Make sure you’ve read this article to understand how not to use them!

 For your review: